-- Prepare a short (5-10 minute) presentation about the proposed project and any details on how it fits into the City of Boise Comprehensive Plan and the zoning code in the area.
-If available, share the site plan, project design and a timeline of upcoming public meetings or hearings with all stakeholders (i.e. ACHD).
+- Prepare a short (10-15 minutes) presentation about the proposed project, project design and a timeline of upcoming public meetings or hearings with stakeholders (i.e. ACHD)

 - If available, share maps and any graphics that show the proposed project's location and preliminary design.
 Bring handouts for attendees to take home.

-- Bring copies of your pre-application meeting form in case attendees have questions about what has been shared with the city planners.
+- Bring copies of your pre-application meeting forms in case attendees have questions about what has been shared with city planners.

-- Have extra business cards on hand and encourage attendees to contact you if they have additional questions after the meeting.
+- Have extra business cards on hand and encourage attendees to contact you if they have additional questions.